bodenlab/GRASP-suite/content/project/graspcmd/index.md

 Then, you have a choice: you can clone/download [bnkit](https://github.com/bodenlab/bnkit) in its entirety.
 You may need JUnit 5 testing to get everything working; this is only required if you want to run software tests, say if you are a developer.

-Alternatively, just download the pre-compiled [bnkit JAR file](archive/bnkit.jar).
+Alternatively, just download the pre-compiled version with all indel inference methods [bnkit JAR file](archive/bnkit.jar).

+Or, the legacy version [bnkit JAR file](archive/bnkit_legacy.jar).

 ### GraspCmd: How do I run it?